 Xenograft or Xeno-transplantation (Greatest Rejection)

 A transfer of organ or tissue between different species.
 For example, Graft of Baboon heart into a human.
-Xenotransplantation is often an extremely dangerous and serious type of transplant due to increased risk of non-compatibility, rejection and disease carried in the tissue.
+Xenotransplantation is often an extremely dangerous and serious type of transplant due to the increased risk of non-compatibility, rejection, and disease carried in the tissue.